sav-che/TL-2/Authors/Deichmann Branth, Jakob Severin {std. Branth} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 164](https://www.biodiversitylibrary.org/item/103833#page/176/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 164](https://www.biodiversitylibrary.org/page/33259210) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Branth, Jakob Severin Deichmann {std.
 Branth}|first entry]] for this author

 ### Author

 Deichmann Branth, Jakob Severin (1831-1917), as this name often causes troubles we originally published this author in TL-2, suppl.
 3 as Branth on p.
 21-22.
-All information published there will not be repeated here but as more information was filed under Deichmann we thought it appropiate to mention this author once more. (*Branth*).
+All information published there will not be repeated here but as more information was filed under Deichmann we thought it appropiate to mention this author once more.
+**Abbreviated name**: *Branth*

 #### Herbarium and types